SiWarlock/telegram-gpt-self-bot/README.md

 ## Environment Variables

-Create a .env file with your desired services:
+Create a `.env` file with your credentials:

 ### Required for All
 ```env